ChrstphrHll/npc_gen/students/Puorlaas Anklos.md

   int: 15
   str: 10
   wis: 10
-track: Protection
-trait: I've enjoyed fine food, drink, and high society among my temple's elite.
-Rough living grates on me.
-trait1: Popular
-trait2: Reactive
 year: 2
+guild: Jettenia
+partyID: 12
 ---
 # Puorlaas Anklos
 ---
 ### Description
 - 2nd year Tiefling Wizard in Jettenia
-- wavy dark red hair that's put back in a short pony tail, Pale Blue eyes, and Sea Green skin
+- wavy dark red hair that's put back in a short pony tail, Amber eyes, and Sea Green skin
 - Is Popular and Reactive, and has Freedom as their ideal

 ### Organizations